Women’s History Month: Suffrage, Bra Burning, SlutWalks And Empowerment

 2017: Women’s March on Washington

 There are so many ways to honor women this month.
 We have fearless women politicians, athletes, scientists, and entrepreneurs.
 We have come so far and should always celebrate our success.
-For example, a report on Grow Map explains:

-“There was a time when people considered even the idea of a woman running a business to be a joke.
+For example, a report on Grow Map explains, “There was a time when people considered even the idea of a woman running a business to be a joke.
 But these days, the number of women-owned businesses is actually growing twice as quickly as other startups.”

 Yet, we still have a long way to go.
 That’s why the Women’s March on Washington, the day after Donald Trump’s inauguration, ignited a fire for this generation of women.

-Because women know that if they want change their world, it’s up to them.
+Because women know that if they want to change their world, it’s up to them.

 [Featured Image by JOSH REYNOLDS/AP Images]